tkhq/docs/docs/documentation/features/import-wallets.md

 2. Encrypt the key material to the artifacts from the previous step
 3. Import the encrypted bundle to Turnkey

-See the [Cryptographic details section](#cryptographic-details) for more technical details.
+See the [Enclave to end-user secure channel](../security/enclave-secure-channel.md) for more technical details.

 # Implementation Guides